 Made possible by the members of the Dean’s Circle of Excellence.

-Faculty, staff and students are welcome to use the computers within the Computer Lab when the lab is not scheduled for class or training purposes.
+Faculty, staff and students are welcome to use the computers within the Computer Lab when the lab is not scheduled for class, exams or training purposes.
 A weekly calendar is posted on the main computer lab doors.
 The following video provides a general overview of the Computer Lab and its capabilities.

 - Computer Lab Overview – December 16, 2013 (Updated December 16, 2013)